 The Robin and Lucienne Day Foundation is an independent charity established and chaired by Paula Day.
 It promotes the work of Robin and Lucienne Day and provides public access to their design legacies along with supporting the knowledge, appreciation and understanding of the UK’s design heritage in general.

 The Foundation own the intellectual property rights for the works of Robin and Lucienne Day and ensure that the integrity of Robin and Lucienne Day’s original designs is maintained throughout all endorsement and licensing of productions.

 Lucienne Day: Living Design

 Published by text + work, TheGallery, AUB

 2017, Soft cover with images.
 ISBN 9780901196743

-Available for purchase from the AUB online store.
+Available for purchase from the AUB online store or in TheGallery Office.